Pinkerton (detective agency): Steunenberg murder and trial

 Harry Orchard was arrested by the Idaho police and confessed to Pinkerton agent James McParland that he assassinated former Governor Frank Steunenberg of Idaho in 1905.
-Orchard testified (unsuccessfully), under threat of hanging, against Western Federation of Miners president Big Bill Haywood, naming him as having hired the hit.
+Orchard testified (unsuccessfully), under threat of hanging, against Western Federation of Miners (WFM) president Big Bill Haywood, naming him as having hired the hit.
 With a stirring defense by Clarence Darrow, Haywood and the other defendants of the WFM were acquitted in a nationally publicized trial.
 Orchard received a death sentence, but it was commuted.

 Outlaws and competition

 Pinkerton agents were hired to track western outlaws Jesse James, the Reno Gang, and the Wild Bunch (including Butch Cassidy and the Sundance Kid).
-On March 17, 1874, two Pinkerton Detectives and a deputy sheriff, Edwin P. Daniels, encountered the Younger brothers (associates of the James–Younger Gang); Daniels, John Younger, and one Pinkerton agent were killed.
+On March 17, 1874, two Pinkerton detectives and a deputy sheriff, Edwin P. Daniels, encountered the Younger brothers (associates of the James–Younger Gang) in Roscoe, Missouri; Daniels, John Younger, and one Pinkerton agent were killed.
 In Union, Missouri, a bank was robbed by George Collins, aka Fred Lewis, and Bill Randolph; Pinkerton Detective Chas Schumacher trailed them and was killed.
-Collins was hanged on March 26, 1904, and Randolph was hanged on May 8, 1905, in Union.
-Pinkertons were also hired for transporting money and other high-quality merchandise between cities and towns, which made them vulnerable to outlaws.
+Collins was hanged on March 26, 1904, and Randolph on May 8, 1905, in Union.
+Pinkertons were also hired to transport money and other high-quality merchandise between cities and towns, which made them vulnerable to outlaws.
 Pinkerton agents were usually well paid and well armed.

 George Thiel, a former Pinkerton employee, established the Thiel Detective Service Company in St. Louis, Missouri, a competitor to the Pinkerton agency.
-Thiel's agency operated in the U.S., Canada, and Mexico.
+The agency operated in the U.S., Canada, and Mexico.